telekom/mltb2/CONTRIBUTING.md

 ### 4. Make Your Changes

-- Open the project in your code editor / IDE.
+- Open the project in your code editor or IDE.
 - Make your changes to the project.
 - Test your changes to ensure they work correctly.

-TODO
+- Take note of chapter [Testing, Linting and Formatting](#testing-linting-and-formatting).
+  This will avoid CI problems later on.
+- Please adhere to the [Code Style Guidelines](#code-style-guidelines).

 ### 5. Commit Your Changes